equalitylabs/digitalsecuritycurriculum/pages/02.curriculum/07.connecting-to-internet/chapter7.en.md

 </table>
 In short, Tor is slower but offers more privacy, and a VPN is necessary when dealing with sites that will not open in Tor.
 In either case, always check for HTTPS or you will be voiding your secure network access.

+If you’re in a position that demands both anonymity and privacy, we suggest using both Tor and a VPN.
+This would involve connecting to the internet using a VPN and then using the Tor browser to conduct searches or access websites.
+While we maintain that there is no silver bullet solution to protecting your privacy and data, this is a combination that offers a level of protection that will make it very difficult and expensive for the State or bad actors to succeed in gathering any information about your session.

 <span id="index1">1</span>. [https://securityinabox.org/en/lgbti-mena/anonymity-and-circumvention](https://securityinabox.org/en/lgbti-mena/anonymity-and-circumvention)